OSIPI/OSIPI-Perfusion-Analysis-Library/README.md

-# OSIPI-DCE-DSC-toolbox
+# OSIPI-Perfusion-Analysis-Library (OPAL)
-Harmonized library DCE-MRI and DSC-MRI analysis compiled from contributions to DCE-DSC-MRI_CodeCollection
+Harmonized library for perfusion imaging analysis, compiled from contributions to the DCE-DSC-MRI_CodeCollection